Richard-M-Baine/meatup/README.md

 2- paste the contents of the env.example in the backend into the new env file

-3- npm install both the, main, front, and backend files.
+3- npm install at the 'root' folder.
+This will automatically install both the back and front ends.

 4- in the backend type npx dotenv sequelize db:migrate in order to format the sqlite3 database